389ds/389ds.github.io/docs/389ds/documentation.md

 -   [How to Reset a Locked Password](howto/howto-passwordreset.html) - How to reset a password that has been locked out due to excessive failed attempts
 -   [How to Certificate Mapping](howto/howto-certmapping.html) - Map a certificate subjectDN to the user's entry when using client certificate based authentication.
 -   [How to Chain on Update](howto/howto-chainonupdate.html) - Allow read-only replicas to "follow" referrals on behalf of clients, and enabled global password policy.
--   [How to MMR](howto/howto-multimasterreplication.html) - How to configure multi-master replication without using the administration console.
+-   [How to configure multi-supplier replication](howto/howto-multisupplierreplication.html) - How to configure multi-supplier replication without using the administration console.
 -   [How to Monitor Replication](howto/howto-replicationmonitoring.html) - How to check replication without using administration console or website
 -   [How to Monitor Replication Using CLI](howto/howto-monitor-replication.html) - How to check replication using dsconf CLI
 -   [How to Dump and Restore Change Log Using CLI](howto/howto-dump-restore-changelog.html) - How to dump and restore change log using dsconf CLI